blagarde/djandro/README.md

 1. Run the app.
 The first run can take a couple of minutes because python and the various media files have to get unpacked.
 Be patient.

 2. Open the phone's browser to:

 `http://localhost:8000/myapp/`

-The should also be available from other devices connected to the same network (replace `localhost` with the IP address of your device).
+The site should also be available from other devices connected to the same network (replace `localhost` with the IP address of your device).